 Figure 2: Overview of the power spectra for the three groups.
 The red line indicates the power spectral density for the first group of planarians recorded during darkness, the blue line indicates the power spectral density for the second group of planarians recorded during light stimulation, and the black line indicates the power spectral density for the third group of dead mosquito larvae recorded as a control group.
+Bold lines represent the mean across individuals, and the light lines represent the individual power spectra.
 The horizontal green lines indicate the frequency range in which the power spectra significantly differed between the first and second group.

 Table 2: Statistical results for the comparison of oscillatory power between 0.5 and 20 Hz for the follow-up experiment (intact and decapitated planarians recorded during darkness and under light stimulation).
 T- and p-values result from permutation-based between-groups comparisons, and significance thresholds are FDR corrected for multiple comparisons.